Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring

 \item If $S^2$ is over threshold, the dynamic behaviors are unusual and the system is out of control.
 A fault occurs and the alarm would be triggered.

 \end{enumerate}

-The off-line training procedure and online monitoring phase have been summarized in Algorithm \ref{PSFA-EWC_modeling} and Algorithm \ref{PSFA-EWC_monitoring}, respectively.
+The off-line training and online monitoring procedures have been summarized in Algorithm \ref{PSFA-EWC_modeling} and Algorithm \ref{PSFA-EWC_monitoring}, respectively.
 Fault detection rates (FDRs) and false alarm rates (FARs) are adopted to evaluate the performance.